yyl-github-1896/VT-PyTorch/README.md

 # VT-PyTorch
-The PyTorch implementation of paper "Enhancing the Transferability of Adversarial Attacks through Variance Tuning"
+The PyTorch implementation (non-official) of paper "Enhancing the Transferability of Adversarial Attacks through Variance Tuning"